-The village has been famed for years for the Cartmel village shop, home to the famous Cartmel Sticky Toffee pudding and North West England’s only 2 Michelin star restaurant, L’Enclume.
+The village has been famed for years for the Cartmel village shop, home to the famous Cartmel Sticky Toffee pudding and North West England’s best restaurant, L’Enclume.

 Thanks to Simon Rogan and his hugely skilled team, our little village of Cartmel at the southern tip of the English Lake District has been transformed into a food lover’s hot spot.

-A great village isn’t complete without a good pub and Cartmel has several!
+A great village isn’t complete without a good pub and Cartmel has five of them!!

-Our other favourite pub is the ‘Pig & Whistle’ on the edge of the village.
-The bar area is small but they have 2 other larger rooms for their much liked pub food and tapas.
-Out the back is a lovely, peaceful beer garden overlooking fields, somewhere where I love to relax after a hard day.
+The 5th Cartmel pub is the ‘Pig & Whistle’ on the edge of the village.
+The bar area is small but they have 2 other larger rooms for their much liked pub food.
+The ‘Pig & Whistle’ has a lovely, peaceful beer garden overlooking fields, and Cartmel Priory.
+It’s somewhere where I love to relax after a hard day.

-Real ale drinkers are spoilt for choice with at least 4 different real ales being served in each of the pubs including many local brews, some of which are brewed in Cartmel at ‘Unsworth’s Yard Brewery’.
+Real ale drinkers are spoilt for choice with most of the five pubs offering at least 4 different real ales, some of which are brewed in Cartmel at ‘Unsworth’s Yard Brewery’.

 Every great village has a great café too and Cartmel is no exception.
-Our 2 favourite cafes are the award winning ‘Cartmel Coffee’ in the village square where you’ll also find a couple of tables and chairs outside.
+Our favourite cafe in Cartmel is the award-winning ‘Cartmel Coffee’ in the village square.
 This is a great place to relax, read the newspapers or do a spot of people watching.

-Then we come to Unsworth’s Yard.
-This is a wonderful addition to Cartmel.
+Then we come to Unsworth’s Yard, a wonderful 21st-century addition to the village.